-Nativity Set Activities for Christmas
+Nativity Set Activities to Keep Christ in Christmas

 - Talk about each figure while chatting about the story.